You do not want to grow marijuana without using a timer.

 - 7 Days’ Worth of Programs: The GE 7 Day programmable power strip will let you store and execute 7-day long programs.

-- Standby Power Eliminated: Having devices plugged in and on standby does not use much power, but when you have multiple devices on standby (like humidifiers or portable A/C units and heaters) it adds up and can amount to more money being spent on the power bill.
+- Standby Power Eliminated: Having devices plugged in and on standby does not use much power, but when you have multiple devices on standby (like a good humidifier or portable A/C unit and heater) it adds up and can amount to more money being spent on the power bill.
 The timed outlets cut off all power until they are triggered which will save money across multiple devices.